Updated: Feb 12

-In yesterday’s newsletter, we focused on the importance of your core muscles to help support good Irish dance posture.
+In part 1 of the blow, we focused on the importance of your core muscles to help support good Irish dance posture.
 Stabilizing your core to maintain a neutral spine and pelvis is essential to posture but it’s also just the beginning.
 Another key focus area for Irish dance posture are your shoulders.
 Like any technique, there are two parts to improving your shoulders: the mobility of the joints and the strength and stabilization of the surrounding muscles.

 While it may seem like you don’t need mobile shoulders for Irish dancing - we just hold our arms at our sides anyways, right? - improving the mobility of both your shoulders and thoracic spine (your mid and upper back) can have huge effects on your posture.
 Have you ever seen a dancer get the correction to “pull their shoulders back”?
 But instead of opening and lengthening the front of their chest and dropping their shoulder blades down, they fight their shoulders back which elevates their shoulders closer to their ears, their back goes into an extreme arch (losing core connection), and then their arms stick behind them.
 You’ve probably seen this hundreds of times.
 And although the dancer is technically pushing their shoulders "back", they're compensating to pull them back instead of working on the shoulder mobility which allow them to maintain proper alignment elsewhere.

 Shoulder Mobility Exercises

 Two great exercises to help improve your shoulder and spine mobility are over-the-backs and cat-cows.

 Grab a resistance band, a scarf, a t-shirt, or really anything you can hold onto–then while keeping your core connected (no arching in the back) and head over your shoulders (no jutting your chin forward) bring your arms up and over your head and bring the band behind you.